Gedo (wrestler)

-Keiji Takayama (高山 圭司, Takayama Keiji) is a Japanese professional wrestler, manager and booker signed to New Japan Pro-Wrestling (NJPW) under the ring name Gedo (外道, Gedō).
+Keiji Takayama (高山 圭司, Takayama Keiji) is a Japanese professional wrestler, manager and booker.
+He is signed to New Japan Pro-Wrestling (NJPW) under the ring name Gedo (外道, Gedō).
 Gedo has been the main booker of NJPW since the early 2010s.
 As a wrestler, Gedo is best known for his tag team work with partner Jado, forming a very successful tag team from 1990 through the mid-2010s.

-Alongside his backstage work, Gedo is also an on-screen character in NJPW, working as a manager for the villainous Bullet Club faction and its fifth and current leader David Finlay.
-Prior to this, he was the manager of Chaos, Kazuchika Okada (Chaos's former second leader) and Jay White (Bullet Club's former fourth leader).
+Alongside his backstage work, Gedo is also an on-screen character in NJPW, working as a manager for the Unbound Co. faction.
+Prior to this, he was the manager of Chaos, Bullet Club, Kazuchika Okada (Chaos's former second leader), Jay White (Bullet Club's former fourth leader) and David Finlay (Bullet Club's former fifth and final leader).
 Jado and Gedo have won the IWGP Junior Heavyweight Tag Team Championship four times, the GHC Junior Heavyweight Tag Team Championship one-time, BJW Tag Team Championship and several other tag team championships.
 Gedo is an eight-time recipient of the Best Booker award from the Wrestling Observer Newsletter.